oracle/coherence-operator/docs/docker-hub-readme.md

   * The [Samples](https://oracle.github.io/coherence-operator/docs/samples/) provide detailed example code and instructions that show you how to perform various tasks related to the operator.

-  * The [Developer guide](https://oracle.github.io/coherence-operator/docs/developer.html) provides details for people who want to understand how the operator is built and tested.
-Those who want to contribute to the operator code can find useful information here.

 ## Licenses

 Coherence Operator images in this repository folder are licensed under the [Universal Permissive License 1.0](http://oss.oracle.com/licenses/upl).